irinaverse/FinnegansWake/README.md

 - words, sentences, punctuations
 - distributional structure in language
 - notice the takt and word movement
-- detect mistakes, always check-up your data
+- detect mistakes in the study, always check-up your data
 - "Yes!" exponential growth is "Oyes!
 Oyeses!
 Oyesesyeses!"

 Followed by Part I: